 - 1. Click Add.
 A rectangle appears on the image. - 2.
 Use the mouse to move the rectangle.
 To resize, click and pull the bottom right-hand corner. - 3.
-Enter a descriptive name in the Mask name field. - 4.
+Choose a color, black, white, gray or red, from the Privacy mask color drop-down list. - 4.
+Enter a descriptive name in the Mask name field. - 5.
 Click Save.

-To edit a privacy mask, select the mask and reshape or move as needed.
+To edit a privacy mask, select the mask and reshape, move or change color as needed.